cloudevents/spec/discovery.md

 - `200 OK` if Service collection was updated.
   - The HTTP Response Body MUST include the `id` and `epoch` of the updated Service.
-- `400 Bad Request` if the `id` in the path and body are not the same or some other constraint failure is found
+- `400 Bad Request` if the `id` in the path and body are not the same, an unsupported filter is given, or some other constraint failure is found
 - `404 Not Found` if there is no Service with the specified `id`
 - `409 Conflict` if the given epoch was less than or equal to the existing epoch of the Service with the given `id`